Perspective | I just voted for the first time

 This wasn’t out of a high-minded — or, some would say, misguided — sense of journalistic objectivity.
 I simply never had the chance before.

 Though born in Singapore and raised in the United States from the age of six, I retained Indian citizenship many years longer than I needed to while an American permanent resident.
 India doesn’t allow dual citizenship.
-As I grew older, my navy blue passport with the ancient lions of Ashoka on its cover turned into a perhaps overly meaningful link to a homeland where I had never truly lived and whose languages I still struggle to speak.
+As I grew older, my navy blue passport with the ancient lions of Ashoka on its cover became one of the few tangible links to a homeland where I had never truly lived and whose languages I still struggle to speak.
 It was a badge of identity I was loath to relinquish, no matter the perpetual torment of having to apply for visas to travel virtually anywhere else in the world.

 India also doesn’t allow absentee voting.
 Every five years, you see headlines in the international press about the grand spectacle of India’s general elections, the raucous pageantry and almost fathomless scale of the world’s largest democracy in action.
 But there’s no mechanism for the country’s huge diaspora abroad to head to consulates and get their voices heard, too.